-Combine the yeast, 1 tsp brown sugar, and warm water in a large bowl.
+Combine the yeast, 1 teaspoon brown sugar, and warm water in a large bowl.
 Set aside until foamy, 5-8 minutes.
 (If using the instant yeast, you can skip this step and just add it to the flour.)
-In another bowl, stir together the remaining 2 Tbsp brown sugar and warm milk until dissolved.
+In another bowl, stir together the remaining 2 tablespoon brown sugar and warm milk until dissolved.

 Brush the inside of a large clean bowl with olive oil.
 Transfer the dough to the bowl and cover tightly with plastic wrap.
 Allow to rise in a warm, draft free area for about 2 hours, until dough has doubled in size and bubbles appear on the surface.

 Turn out the dough onto a lightly floured surface.
 Divide into 4 equal pieces.
 Lightly dust your hands with flour.
 Roll one of the four sections into a 12-inch rope.
 Cut into 12 1 ½-inch pieces and transfer to a sheet pan lined with parchment paper.
 Repeat with remaining 3 portions of the dough.

 Let rest, uncovered, at room temperature for 30 minutes.
 (Again, if using instant yeast you may choose to skip this step as it only requires one rise.)
 Meanwhile, preheat oven to 400˚F.